 This may be a scary answer, but yes.

 For student loan debts incurred prior to marriage, the community estate (i.e. both spouse’s earnings and accumulations during marriage) is liable for student loan debt incurred by either spouse unless the non-student spouse’s community earnings are kept in accounts from which the student spouse has no right of withdrawal and which do not contain the student spouse’s community earnings.

-For student loan debt incurred during marriage, on the other hand, the community estate is liable for student loan debt incurred by either spouse, and segregating the non-student spouse’s community earnings will not protect against creditors.
+For student loan debt incurred during the marriage, on the other hand, the community estate is liable for student loan debt incurred by either spouse and segregating the non-student spouse’s community earnings will not protect against creditors.

 How can this be simpler and less anxiety-provoking?

 The rules regarding the treatment of student loan debt during and after marriage are complex and full of exceptions.